Catalan separatist leader out of Sardinia jail, can travel

-ROME (AP) — Catalan separatist leader Carle Puigdemont left a jail in Sardinia on Friday after a judge ruled that he could go free pending an Oct.
-4 hearing on his extradition to Spain, where Puigdemont is wanted for sedition.
+ROME (AP) — Catalan separatist leader Carles Puigdemont left a jail in Sardinia on Friday after a judge ruled that he could go free pending an Oct.
+4 hearing on his extradition to Spain, where the political firebrand is wanted for sedition.

 Puigdemont, the former president of Spain's Catalonia region and a member of the European Union parliament, left the jail in Sassari a day after he had been detained by police.
 He had been invited to attend a Catalan cultural event and a meeting of Sardinian independence sympathizers on the Mediterranean island.